Soil & Plant Testing

 Take pictures of fields, crops or individual plants with as little extraneous materials in them as possible e.g. no animals, humans or vehicles should be in crop photos.
 Take pictures towards the sun.
 Point the camera downward so that you do not see any skyline.
 Handle pictures only by the bottom edge.
 Identify by writing on the white space on the back of the photo.
 Place in a plastic sandwich baggy for protection from fingerprints.

-CSI utilizes Logan Labs for all International and Restricted Soils.
-In January 2014…restricted soils.
-In January of 2014 new regulations for the actual shipment of soil came into effect for both International and US restricted soils:
+CSI utilizes Logan Lab for International and Restricted soils.
+In January 2014, the USDA implemented new regulations for the shipment and acceptance of both International and US Restricted soils:

 US Restricted Soils